 Students who are unable to pay fees by the due date may apply for an extension of time, which may be granted in extenuating circumstances.
-Such applications must be made before the due date.
+Such applications must be made, in writing, before the due date and lodged at the student Enquiry Counter, the Chancellery.